HMAS Moresby (1918): Royal Australian Navy

 After the ceremony, the sloop was sent to survey Yampi Sound.
 On 4 October, a second mutiny occurred aboard Moresby.
 The overcrowded conditions (particularly when carrying passengers to the Timor surrender), difficulties of surveying work, tropical conditions, and bullying by the chief boatswain's mate (who had become the ship's disciplinarian after the master-at-arms departed at the end of World War II) were them main factors in the sailors' spontaneous decision to barricade themselves into their mess deck instead of reporting for exercises.
 Several senior personnel, including the captain, repeated the order to report with no effect, but when the captain ordered the mess deck door to be unbarred and opened, those inside did so.
 Moresby returned to Darwin and an inquiry was held: the spontaneity of the mutiny meant that there were no ring-leaders to identify and court-martial, so the decision was made to charge all the leading seamen involved with failure to report for duty (with ten days imprisonment followed by transfer to other ships), while the other sailors were given ten days stoppage of leave (an effectively meaningless punishment, as the ship left Darwin after the inquiry, and did not enter a port until after the punishment had expired).
 This was the last incident in RAN history where personnel were charged for mutinous acts.

 Decommissioning and fate

-After completing the survey work, Moresby sailed to Sydney and was decommissioned into reserve for the final time on 14 March 1946, and was sold to Broken Hill Pty Co Ltd (BHP) for scrapping on 3 February 1947.
-After being towed to BHP's Newcastle works, Moresby was cut down until there was only 2 ft of freeboard.
+After completing the survey work, Moresby sailed to Sydney and was decommissioned into reserve for the final time on 14 March 1946, and was sold to BHP for scrapping on 3 February 1947.
+After being towed to BHP's Newcastle Steelworks, Moresby was cut down until there was only 2 ft of freeboard.
 This 420-ton hulk was towed up the Hunter River, beached, and broken down into 30 ft sections.